TheDukeDK/helm-katas/helm-chart-conditionals-templates.md

   type: NodePort
 ```

-Now let's try to change the type back to `ClusterIP` in values file, and render the template again:
+Now let's try to change the type back to `ClusterIP` in the values file, and render the template again:

 ```sh
 $ helm template sentence-app --show-only templates/sentences-svc.yaml